 It’s a leader’s job to look ahead and anticipate what’s coming next.
 What potential problems could moving into a new office bring?
 How might a new CEO impact your team?
 Which conflicts might arise when you start a new project?
 The ability to ask these questions, and openly work on solutions, separates a good manager from a great one.

-6. Schedule frequent check-ins
+6. Schedule weekly check-ins

 Not sure how to structure your 1-on-1s?
 Try using one of our meeting frameworks to guide the conversation during your next check-in.